jeon9677/BayesCGLM/README.md

 * The code require two command arguments: (1) number of Monte Carlo samples (2) number of cores to use
 * Command example for implementing BayesCGLM for 1000 simulated images : python bayescglm_mp.py 300 3

-## posterir_dist.py for estimating posterior distribution
+## posterior_dist.py for estimating posterior distribution
 * Posterior distribution of (4) in main manuscript.
 * This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
 (2) number of Monte Carlo samples
-* Command example for generating predictive distribution: python posterior_dist model_simulation 300
+* Command example for generating predictive distribution: python posterior_dist model_simulation/300 300

 ## prediction_dist.py for predictive distribtuion
 * Predictive distribution of (5) in main manuscript.
 * This code require two arguments : (1)directory where the output of BayesCGLM data is stored.
 (2) number of Monte Carlo samples
-* Command example for generating predictive distribution: python predictive_dist model_simulation 300
+* Command example for generating predictive distribution: python predictive_dist model_simulation/300 300

 ## simulation.py for generating simulation dataset containing simulated images with four filter images for generating $\Phi$